 - The spectacular circular lobby with its high-domed ceiling and stone stacked walls takes its inspiration from the sacred underground ceremonial structures of the Pueblo Indians called Kivas.
-The ceiling swirl represents the journey of life and the led lights reflect the thousand lights of wonder
+The ceiling swirl represents the journey of life.

 - The crystal in the center of the ceiling is a 90-pound naturally occurring Citrine from Brazil.
-[Citrine is a semiprecious gem that is valued for its yellow to brownish color and its resemblance to the rarer topaz.
+Citrine is a semiprecious gem that is valued for its yellow to brownish color and its resemblance to the rarer topaz.
 Natural citrine is rarer than amethyst or smoky quartz, both of which are often heated to change their natural color to that of citrine.
-This stone was not heated.
-It is said to have properties of promoting happiness and well being

-- The panes of glass above the entry and aligned to reflect the crystal at sunset
+- The panes of glass above the entry are aligned to reflect the crystal throughout the day.

-- The torches and all iron work with the corn plant motif were created by Will Wilkins of Hamilton, Montana.
-(Note: the corn plant is sacred among the native peoples of New Mexico)
+- The torches and all ironwork with the corn plant motif were created by Will Wilkins of Hamilton, Montana.
+The corn plant is sacred among the native peoples of New Mexico.

 - The sun mosaic on the floor is made of a combination of India sandstone and New Mexico limestone.
-(Amethyst geode is from South America)
+The Amethyst geode is from South America.

 - The material at the bottom of the bar is etched copper.

-- The scales of the snake are gild finish (gold plated) tile from Italy
+- The scales of the snake feature gold plated tile from Italy.

 The Wine Room

-- The dome ceiling is finished with boveda bricks
+- The domed ceiling is finished with boveda bricks.

-- The floor is a combination of an Italian limestone mosaic and emprado marble
+- The floor is a combination of an Italian limestone mosaic and Emperador marble.

-- The iron work on the cabinets was done by Will Wilkins
+- The ironwork on the cabinets was completed by Will Wilkins.

-- The wood on the walls is cork from Portugal, “sapelli” mahogany, oxidized copper, and slate from Colorado
+- The wood on the walls is cork from Portugal and “sapelli” mahogany, oxidized copper, and slate from Colorado.

-- The sink backsplashes are a fossil mural made from 50 million year-old limestone from Lincoln County, Wyoming.
-They were collected according to American Assn of Paleontological Suppliers’ guidelines
+- The sink backsplashes are a fossil mural made from 50 million-year-old limestone from Lincoln County, Wyoming.
+They were collected according to the American Association of Paleontological Suppliers’ guidelines.

-- The floors are pine and fir which were distressed to resemble old barn board
+- The floors are pine and fir which were distressed to resemble an old barn board.

-The Sacred CircleIs a green space in the heart of the retreat and surrounded by towering cottonwood trees, some of them several hundred years old.
-From the very outset of El Monte Sagrado’s construction, architects were concerned with where buildings should not go, rather than where they should go, and this space was conceived as a place of meditation, somewhere to unwind and relax.
+The Sacred CircleThis green space in the heart of the retreat is surrounded by towering cottonwood trees, some of them several hundred years old.
+From the very outset of El Monte Sagrado’s construction, architects were concerned with where buildings should not go, rather than where they should go, and this space was conceived as a place of meditation - somewhere to unwind and relax.
 It is believed that Native Americans held celebrations in this circle in the past.

 The Sculpture Garden

-- The magnificent greenhouses, or Biolariums, adjacent to the swimming pool and El Monte Sagrado’s Living Spa™ are filled with flowering plants and trees
+- The Biolariums adjacent to the swimming pool and El Monte Sagrado’s Living Spa™ are filled with flowering plants and trees.

-- The walkway around the resort is Gunnash, which uses recycled coal fired power plant ash (flyash)
+- The walkway around the resort is Gunnash, which uses recycled coal-fired power plant ash called flyash.